TeachBooks/mirror_computational_modelling/book/Chapter2/chapter2-2_Well-posedness_of_the_variational_problem.md

-# 2.2 Well posedness of the variaitonal problem
+# Well posedness of the variaitonal problem

+Text